-To this end, several recent and ongoing drilling programs have targeted portions of active plate boundary faults that have either slipped coseismically during large earthquakes or that have nucleated smaller events.
-These efforts include the San Andreas Fault Observatory at Depth (Hickman et al., 2004), the Taiwan-Chelungpu Drilling Project (Ma, 2005), and Integrated Ocean Drilling Program (IODP) Nankai Trough Seismogenic Zone Experiment (NanTroSEIZE) drilling (Tobin and Kinoshita, 2006a, 2006b).
+To this end, several recent and ongoing drilling programs have targeted portions of active plate boundary faults that have either slipped coseismically during large earthquakes or nucleated smaller events.
+These efforts include the San Andreas Fault Observatory at Depth (Hickman et al., 2004), the Taiwan-Chelungpu Drilling Project (Ma, 2005), and the Integrated Ocean Drilling Program (IODP) Nankai Trough Seismogenic Zone Experiment (Nan-TroSEIZE) drilling (Tobin and Kinoshita, 2006a, 2006b).

-The NanTroSEIZE project is a multiexpedition, multiplatform, multistage IODP complex drilling program focused on understanding the mechanics of seismogenesis and rupture propagation along subduction plate boundary faults.
-The drilling program represents a coordinated effort to sample and instrument the plate boundary system at several locations offshore the Kii Peninsula (Figs. F1, F2), with the main objectives of understanding (Tobin and Kinoshita, 2006a, 2006b)
+NanTroSEIZE is a multiexpedition, multistage IODP effort focused on understanding the mechanics of seismogenesis and rupture propagation along subduction plate boundary faults.
+The drilling program represents a coordinated effort to sample and instrument the plate boundary system at several locations offshore the Kii Peninsula (Figs. F1, F2), with the main objectives of understanding (Tobin and Kinoshita, 2006a, 2006b) the following: